EliasTa2610/Neural-network-from-scratch/README.md

    `$ cmake -DCMAKE_CXX_COMPILER=<path-to-C++-compiler> .`

-   Note that `cmake` need to be made aware of the directory in which Eigen's `.cmake` extension files reside.
+   Note that `cmake` need to be made aware of the directory in which Eigen resides.
 If this isn't the case out of the box, you may need to modify `Neural-network-from-scratch/CMakeLists.txt` to set the environment variable `EIGEN_INCLUDE_DIRS` or `CMAKE_PREFIX_PATH`.

 5. Build the executable: